Rear-End Collisions in NC: Fault, Whiplash & Your Rights

 Is the rear driver always at fault in a rear-end collision in NC?

-No. While there is a legal presumption that the rear driver is at fault, this presumption is rebuttable in North Carolina.
+No. While N.C.
+Gen. Stat. § 20-152 creates a legal presumption that the rear driver was following too closely, that presumption is rebuttable.
 The lead driver can be found partially or fully at fault for brake checking, making a sudden unnecessary stop, having malfunctioning brake lights, or rolling backward at a stop.
 If the rear driver can show the lead driver contributed to the crash, the presumption shifts.

 Can I lose my rear-end collision claim because of contributory negligence in NC?